awaescher/OllamaSharp/README.md

 ## Api Console

 This project ships a full-featured demo console for all endpoints the Ollama API is exposing.

-It can be used to manage the Ollama host remotely and chat with the models directly from your terminal.
+This is not only a great [resource to learn](/OllamaApiConsole/Demos) about OllamaSharp, it can also be used to manage and chat with the Ollama host remotely directly from your terminal.
+[Image chat](/docs/imagechat.png) is supported for multi modal models.

 ![Api Console Demo](/docs/demo.gif)